 The answer: “I can’t say for sure … the boss is on vacation … I’ll be in touch …”

 Three weeks went by.
-Then, there was some progress in the shape of an envelope in our mailbox.
+Then, there was some progress in the form of an envelope in our mailbox.
 What was inside?
 A five-page nondisclosure agreement and the information that we could talk specifics once it had been signed.

 We picked up the phone and explained that we don’t work that way.
-That if even the most basic information – which might put the whole project in jeopardy (an unsuitable date, a client’s budget that is too small, etc.) – could not be provided without an NDA, we could do without working together at all.
+That if even the most basic information – which might put the whole project in jeopardy (an unsuitable date, a client’s budget that is too small, etc.) – could not be provided without an NDA, then we could do without working together at all.